CodeYourFuture/DocsV2/contribution-guide.md

 To add a page first create a file in the correct folder inside `docs`.

 _e.g.
-If you wanted to add a student guide about Github you would create a file in `docs/students/guides/git.md`_
+If you wanted to add a trainee guide about Github you would create a file in `docs/students/guides/git.md`_

 It is important that the file has this header at the top of it so that the website can find the file.